 Learning at Manchester

-Discover more about what life is like as an undergraduate in the School of Computer Science:
+Discover more about what life is like as an undergraduate in the Department of Computer Science:

 Lectures: These are the main method for delivering material.
 Each lecture is typically around 50 minutes long, and you'll have approximately ten lectures per week in the first year.
 Course units in the first year are often core to most students, so more than 200 students can be in attendance.